wilsonvs/CompTIA-Security-SY0-701/Section 5: Social Engineering.md

 ## Social Engineering

-- **Social Engineering**: Manipulative strategy exploiting human psychology for unauthorized access to systems, data, or physical spaces.
+Manipulative strategy exploiting human psychology for unauthorized access to systems, data, or physical spaces.
 - Motivational Triggers used by Social Engineers:
   - Familiarity and Likability
   - Consensus and Social Proof
   - Authority and Intimidation
   - Scarcity and Urgency

-- **Social Engineering Techniques**:
+**Social Engineering Techniques**:
-  - *Impersonation*: Pretending to be someone else.
+- **Impersonation**: Pretending to be someone else.
 Includes brand impersonation, typo-squatting, and watering hole attacks.
-  - *Pretexting*: Creating a fabricated scenario to manipulate targets.
+- **Pretexting**: Creating a fabricated scenario to manipulate targets.
 Impersonating trusted figures to gain trust.

 - **Types of Phishing Attacks**: Phishing, Vishing, Smishing, Spear Phishing, Whaling, Business Email Compromise
-  - *Frauds and Scams*: Deceptive practices to deceive people into parting with money or valuable information.
+- **Frauds and Scams**: Deceptive practices to deceive people into parting with money or valuable information.
 Identifying and training against frauds and scams.
-  - *Influence Campaigns*: Spreading misinformation and disinformation, impacting politics, economics, etc.
+- **Influence Campaigns**: Spreading misinformation and disinformation, impacting politics, economics, etc.
 - **Other Social Engineering Attacks**: Diversion Theft, Hoaxes, Shoulder Surfing, Dumpster Diving, Eavesdropping, Baiting, Piggybacking, Tailgating

 ## Motivational Triggers

-- Six main types of motivational triggers that social engineers use:
+Six main types of motivational triggers that social engineers use:
 - **Authority**: Most people are willing to comply and do what you tell them to do if they believe it is coming from somebody who is in a position of authority to make that request.
 - **Urgency**: Compelling sense of immediacy or time-sensitivity that drives individuals to act swiftly or prioritize certain actions.
 - **Social Proof**: Psychological phenomenon where individuals look to the behaviors and actions of others to determine their own decisions or actions in similar situations.
 - **Scarcity**: Psychological pressure people feel when they believe a product, opportunity, or resource is limited or in short supply.
 - **Likability**: Most people want to interact with people they like, and social engineers realize this.
 Can be sexual attraction, pretending to be a friend, or common interest.
 - **Fear**: These types of attacks generally are focused on "if you don't do what I tell you, then this bad thing is going to happen to you".

 ## Impersonation